interaubis/3D/README.md

 These models are freeware for educational and recreative purposes.
 For selling it contact me first

-4 modelos
+5 modelos

-Gato / Cat
+Gato / Cat  (modelo fácil / easy model)

+Coelho / Rabbit  (é a mais fácil / is the easiest one)

-Cachorro  / Dog
+Cachorro  / Dog (dificuldade média / medium difficulty)

-Rinoceronte / Rhino
+Rinoceronte / Rhino (difícil e complicada / most hard and complicated one)

-Médico da Peste / Doctor Plague
+Médico da Peste / Doctor Plague (fácil / easy)

-Os PDFs do Rino, do Gato e do Médico estão formatados para impressão em tamanho A4 e pra corte a laser, o Cachorro por enquanto apenas pra corte a laser, 50 x 70 cm
+Os PDFs do Rino, do Gato, do Coelho e do Médico estão formatados para impressão em tamanho A4 e pra corte a laser, o Cachorro por enquanto apenas pra corte a laser, 50 x 70 cm

-Rhino, Cat and Doctor are formatted both for A4 printing or laser cut, dog only formated for laser cutting, for now, 50 x 70 cm
+Rhino, Cat, the Rabbit and Doctor are formatted both for A4 printing or laser cut, dog only formated for laser cutting, for now, 50 x 70 cm

 Existem pequenas diferenças entre o modelo STL/Blend e o SVG.